gonzolively/foxitDemo/README.md

-# Foxit Demo
+# Foxit Demo (Node.js)

-This demo shows how to turn a repetitive HR workflow into a simple, automated process using [Foxit PDF APIs](https://www.foxit.com/api/).
-The example use case is **New Employee Onboarding** — where employee details are pulled from an HR system (mocked in this case), merged into a PDF, previewed, and sent for signature (requires additional eSign API access).
+This Node.js (Express) demo shows how to turn a repetitive HR workflow into a simple, automated process using [Foxit PDF APIs](https://www.foxit.com/api/).
+The example use case is **New Employee Onboarding** — where employee details are pulled from an HR system (mocked in this case), merged into a PDF, previewed, and sent for signature via Foxit eSign’s email flow (no embedded viewer).

 ---